Joh Bjelke-Petersen: Police inquiry, downfall and resignation

 Ahern promptly wrote to Campbell seeking to be commissioned as premier.
 This normally should have been a pro forma request, given the Nationals' outright majority.
 However, Bjelke-Petersen insisted he was still premier, and even sought the support of his old Liberal and Labor foes in order to stay in office.
-However, even with the combined support of the Liberals and Labor plus Bjelke-Petersen's own vote, Bjelke-Petersen would have needed at least four Nationals floor-crossings to keep his post.
-Despite Bjelke-Petersen's seemingly tenuous position, Campbell had received legal advice that he could sack Bjelke-Petersen only if he tried to stay in office after being defeated in the legislature.
+However, even with the combined support of the Liberals and Labor, Bjelke-Petersen would have needed at least four other Nationals to cross the floor if he hoped to keep his post.
+Despite Bjelke-Petersen's seemingly tenuous position, Campbell had received legal advice that he could only use his reserve power to sack Bjelke-Petersen and appoint Ahern only if Bjelke-Petersen tried to stay in office after being defeated in the legislature.
 This was per longstanding constitutional practice in Australia, which calls for a first minister (Prime Minister at the federal level, premier at the state level, chief minister at the territorial level) to stay in office unless he resigns or is defeated in the House.

 The result was a situation in which, as the Sydney Morning Herald put it, Queensland had a "Premier who is not leader" and the National Party a "Leader who is not Premier".
-The crisis continued till 1 December, when Bjelke-Petersen announced his retirement from politics.
+The crisis continued till 1 December, when Bjelke-Petersen resigned as premier and member for Barambah and retired from politics.
 He declared: The policies of the National Party are no longer those on which I went to the people.
 Therefore I have no wish to lead the Government any longer.
 It was my intention to take this matter to the floor of State Parliament.
 However, I now have no further interest in leading the National Party any further.Three months later, Bjelke-Petersen called on voters at the federal by-election in Groom to support the Liberal candidate instead of the National contestant.
 Bjelke-Petersen said the Nationals had lost their way and turned their backs on traditional conservative policies.